 City's water infrastructure planning makes for discussion Monday at Council session

-City resident Tom Kertes brought a list of concerns and questions
+City resident Tom Kertes brought a list of concerns and questions related to how the City of Prince Rupert may be looking at the future of the city's water infrastructure system

-"No decision has been made at this point in time, we're very early in this process" -- Prince Rupert Mayor Herb Pond offering some reassurance that any plans towards the future of the city's water infrastructure are still in the early days of discussion.
+"No decision has been made at this point in time, we're very early in this process" --Prince Rupert Mayor Herb Pond offering some reassurance that any plans towards the future of the city's water infrastructure are still in the early days of discussion.

 Whatever plans that City council may have towards the future of how they operate the civic water infrastructure, Monday night provided some notice that as they chart the path forward, keeping the public informed should be the number one priority.